Cedric-Raichand/DCIT324-Assignment-2/README.md

 #  DCIT 324 Task Manager

-A mobile Task Manager application built with **React Native and Expo** as part of the **DCIT 324: Mobile Application Development** practical assignment at the University of Ghana.
+A mobile Task Manager application built with **React Native and Expo** as part of the **DCIT 324: Mobile Application Development** practical assignment

-The application recreates a provided Figma task manager interface and extends the design with additional categories and ongoing tasks while maintaining the original visual style.

 ---